-“I don’t get it!” said the CEO as he dropped the 300 page report on the conference table.
+“I don’t get it!” said the CEO as he dropped the 300-page report on the conference table.
 Something was very wrong.

 It was 2010 and my team had just completed a large, enterprise risk assessment for a financial services company.
-We followed a traditional assessment methodology and delivered a robust report filled with worksheets, diagrams, charts, graphs, and detailed explanations of risk…none of which made a bit of sense to the executive leadership.
-The CEO threw the report down on the table and dismissed all our work.
+We followed a traditional assessment methodology and delivered a robust report filled with worksheets, diagrams, charts, graphs, and detailed explanations of risk… None of which made a bit of sense to the executive leadership.
+The CEO threw the report down on the table and dismissed all of our work.

 Risk management is a complex and highly nuanced aspect of information security.
 It is also largely inaccessible to executives who are not immersed in the language, philosophy, and theories of risk.
 Risk management is also the cornerstone of any good security program.
 Executive leadership needs to understand the risk the business faces if they are ever going to make informed decisions.

 We need a new way to communicate risk to executive leadership.
 Fortunately, there are steps you can take to improve your risk management communication.
 However, to understand these steps, we must understand the problem with current risk management techniques.

 The Challenges of Communicating Risk

 After the aforementioned incident, we reflected on the whole risk assessment process.
 We had numerous conversations with industry peers and clients.
 We cataloged our notes and identified a number of trends.
 Business leaders were frustrated with risk management.
 Common complaints we heard, included:

 - “Why does it take so long? “

 - “I thought we had security controls in place to take care of this stuff?”